 Over the last year I’ve re-painted a few of the all-white rooms in greige tones to introduce a softer, calmer feel.
 We’ve also renovated our bedroom ensuite, again changing the cool monochrome scheme to a warmer palette with neutral tones, creating a more cohesive, functional space.
 We’ve also given the laundry a much-needed makeover and installed bespoke seating on our deck.

 Top of my current ‘to-do’ list is re-painting our bedroom, and I’d love to one day replace our all-white kitchen cabinets with a warm wood finish.
 Our big backyard is also in need of some landscaping, but that’s a longer-term project.

 Even though I am always thinking ahead, my favourite part of the home is our upstairs open plan living, kitchen and dining area which flows out onto the deck.
 Bathed in natural light, the space is airy and inviting, and where you will find our iconic String Shelving System.

-As a long-time admirer of simple, functional Scandinavian design, it was one of the first pieces on my wish list when we built our home.
+Anyone who reads The Design Chaser will know that I am a long-time admirer of simple, functional Scandinavian design, and this was one of the first pieces on my wish list when we built our home.
 The versatility of the shelves means that they can be re-configured or added to, while providing an endless styling ‘playground’ where I display favourite ceramics, books, candles, vintage finds and sculptural pieces.

 I love stopping for a moment or two in this part of the house to watch the shadows from the afternoon sun dance across the wall, and with a huge Pohutukawa tree over our deck it gives the space a magical treehouse feel.